~ a short story

 “Their plan is to meet up with the rest of their new age Rev crew, a small contingent of exoscientists and turned Terra agents, and search for a suitable planet to birth the Gyre people on.
 They hope to find one where they might thrive on their own.
 A suitably harsh planet just for their designs, utterly unpopulated and far from the reach of the corporatocracy.
 Far from Terra’s tyranny.”

 “And my plan was to go with them, in order to ensure it all goes well,” Jax said with concern.

 “I cannot die, Detective, it’s true.
 But I cannot lie, either.”

 Jax put his hands on his hips and took a deep breath.
 “Alright man, but it’s on me.
 We’ll figure it out-“

 “You misunderstand me, Detective.”

 Jax raised his brow.

-“TerraCor’s violation of the Law here, relative to the ‘petty’ criminality of these six individuals here, as you say, is significantly different.
+“TerraCor’s violation of the Law here, in the form of xenocide by slavery, once completed and twice attempted, relative to the ‘petty’ criminality of these six individuals here, as you say, is significantly intriguing.
 It’s grand and conspiratorial.
 Unconscionable, by my own estimation.
 Tyrannical, as you mention.”